 Brainlab Achieves Sub-Millimetric Accuracy for Patient Positioning with Revolutionary 3D Vision System

 Radiotherapy is a cancer treatment that uses ionizing radiation, delivered by a linear accelerator, to kill malignant cells and shrink tumors.
 As this is a non-invasive procedure, the patient is fully conscious during the treatment, but they must remain exactly in the planned position (isocenter).
 Sometimes there are only millimeters between benign, extremely important tissue, such as the speech center, and the tumor tissue.
-The eradication of the malignant tissue must be as precise as possible, making continuous and exact tracking of the patient’s position critical.
+The eradication of the malignant tissue must be as precise as possible, so the patient's position is closely tracked.

 Harnessing Innovation to Improve Patient Treatment